Urfenox/Browser-DB-Stoler/README.md

 And you need to be able to see `cookies.php` from a webbroser.
 Like `https://example/BrowserDBStoler/cookies.php`.
 And, you need to be able to download `browserdbstoler.py` from a webbrowser too.
 Like `https://example/BrowserDBStoler/browserdbstoler.py`.

+### NOTICE
+I am not responsible for any misuse that may be given to the script.
+This was designed for educational purposes for an evaluation for the Cybersecurity subject.